LucasMiller2020/world-mall/replit.md

-# Humans Square - World Mini App
+# World Mall - World Mini App

 ## Overview

-Humans Square is a bot-proof global chat platform designed as a World Mini App that runs inside World App using MiniKit.
+World Mall is a bot-proof global chat platform designed as a World Mini App that runs inside World App using MiniKit.
 The application provides verified human-only spaces for real-time communication, featuring a global square for general discussion and a work mode for professional collaboration.
 Built with human verification through World ID, the platform ensures authentic interactions while maintaining pseudonymous privacy.

 ## User Preferences